pyhopper/pyhopper/docs/quickstart.rst

 .. code-block:: python

    n_jobs = 1            # No parallel workers
    n_jobs = 4            # 4 parallel workers
-   n_jobs = "per-gpu"   # A worker for each GPU device n_jobs = -1          # A worker for each CPU core
+   n_jobs = "per-gpu"    # A worker for each GPU device n_jobs = "2x per-gpu" # 2 workers for each GPU device
+   n_jobs = -1           # A worker for each CPU core

 --------------------------------
 Dealing with a noisy objective
 --------------------------------

 Training a neural network is an inherently stochastic process.
-Randomness from the weight initialization has a strong influence in the final accuracy.
+Randomness from the weight initialization has a strong influence on the final accuracy.
 In the context of a hyperparameter search, it may happen that a non-optimal parameter candidate achieves a high accuracy by simply having *luck* with the initial weights used for its evaluation.
-To tell spurious and genuine high accuracies apart we have to evaluate each parameter candidate several times and use the average accuracy as our objective metric.
+To tell spurious and genuine high accuracy apart, we have to evaluate each parameter candidate several times and use the average accuracy as our objective metric.
 For exactly this reason, PyHopper provides the :meth:`pyhopper.wrap_n_times` function that wraps an arbitrary function into its mean over n evaluations.

 .. code-block:: python